prince22466/LinearAlgebra_Application_collections/Iterative_methods/Conjugate_Gradient.md

 - what does it mean, one vector r doesnt have component p ?
   <details>
   <summary>Click to show</summary>
-  Let r and p be vectors, p ≠ 0. r can be decomposed into 2 parts of p,
+  Let r and p be vectors, p ≠ 0. r can be decomposed into 2 components of p,

-  r = (pᵀr / pᵀp) p + ( r − (pᵀr / pᵀp) p )
+  r = (pᵀr / pᵀp) p + ( r − (pᵀr / pᵀp) ) p

   where:

   • (pᵀr / pᵀp) p is the component of r,
   • r − (pᵀr / pᵀp) p is the component of r orthogonal to p

-  for (pᵀr / pᵀp) p to be zero, then pᵀr = 0, and it means r doesnt have component of p.
+  for (pᵀr / pᵀp) p to be zero, pᵀr = 0 is required, and it means r doesnt have component of p.

 - pᵢᵀ A pⱼ = 0  for i ≠ j, how this is dervied?
   <details>